 Guest blogger James Sharman shares his experience of getting back into an active lifestyle after ostomy surgery following a perforated colon.

-My name is James and I’m 42 years old residing in West Yorkshire.
+My name is James and I live in West Yorkshire.
 You might have seen my article in the Winter 2015 edition of the Colostomy Association’s Tidings magazine (page 12-13), which documented my story of how a sudden bout of diverticulitis turned into a perforated colon in March 2014.
 This lead to a temporary colostomy.
 Before this unexpected turn, I was very active; going running, coaching a junior football team and generally in good health, so I wanted to write about how having a stoma need not be a barrier to an active lifestyle.

 Following my illness, I decided that I needed to try and get active as soon as possible.
 I remember asking my surgeon at a follow-up appointment, about four weeks after my operation, if I could start running again.
 He said I could as long as I didn’t do any marathons (he’s obviously not seen me run, I look ready for the knackers yard after three miles usually, let alone twenty-six!).
 The first thing to do was to consider if any additional equipment was needed.
 It wasn’t just a case of throwing on a t-shirt and shorts and getting on with it; I had stoma practicalities to consider now.
 My excellent stoma nurses at Calderdale hospital pointed me in the direction of a hernia belt and, whilst my first thought was that the belt looked like it might cause more damage than it prevented, I went with it!